-In the at risk fetus, it has been shown that bio physical monitoring using biophysical indices may decrease mortality and morbidity.
-Biophysical profile is the most commonly used tool in at risk fetuses and also in the high-risk pregnancy monitoring (8).).(The changes due to antenatal steroid consumption effect the biophysical parameters which may lead to misinterpretation (9).
+Biophysical monitoring using the biophysical profile scores has been shown to decrease both mortality and morbidity in the at risk fetus.
+This is the most commonly used tool in at risk fetuses and also in the high-risk pregnancy monitoring (8).
+By suppression of the multiple fetal biophysical parameters, antenatal steroids may result in a significant clinical confusion (9).

 Another modality for evaluation of the fetal status is Doppler velocimetry of the umbilical and fetal cerebral circulation (10).
 In a previous study carried out by Cohlen et al., corticosteroids had no effect on Doppler indices obtained from fetal, placental or uterine arteries (11).
 This finding has been subsequently confirmed by others (12, 13).
 In our study, the middle cerebral and the umbilical artery Doppler indices decreased, although not clinically significant.
-The above-mentioned points highlight the reliability of this method for the evaluation of antenatal steroid-exposed fetuses.
-In the fetal biophysical profile, Doppler studies are capable of differentiating steroid-induced changes from alterations due to fetal compromise (14).
+These findings suggest the reliability of this modality for the assessment of fetuses previously exposed to antenatal steroids.
+Doppler studies have the potential to differentiate the steroid-induced changes in the fetal biophysical profile from those due to fetal compromise (14).
 The fact that antenatal steroid usage is rising, subsequently leading to an increase in the rate of abnormal biophysical profile highlights this matter as a notable clinical consideration (15).
 Until new monitoring tools or algorithms are added, the decision regarding the delivery of preterm fetuses exposed to antenatal steroids should be cautiously made.

-5. Conclusion
+Conclusion

 We demonstrated that betamethasone administration can cause a remarkable, but impermanent reduction in fetal body movement.
-This result is particularly outstanding for the biophysical profile score obtained after 48 hr of steroid administration.
-Confusional results due to the effect of steroid on biophysical profile parameters as an evidence of fetal distress could lead to unapproved intervention and consequently the delivery of a preterm fetus, but Doppler studies of the MCA and UA can differentiate between the compromised and non compromised fetus groups.
+This result is particularly outstanding for the biophysical profile score obtained after 72 hr of steroid administration.
+Misinterpretation of the post steroid biophysical depression as an evidence of fetal compromise could lead to the unwarranted delivery of a preterm fetus but MCA and umbilical artery Doppler indices can detect the difference between the two compromised and non compromised fetus groups.

-Acknowledgement

-None declared.
+Acknowledgement None declared.